wessenstam/secretserver/module10/module10.rst

 Secret Server can be configured to generate an Event Subscription or alert for virtually any action that is carried out within the system.
 This functionality means that whenever a particular action is performed, a defined list of users (or email distribution groups) can be notified automatically

 .. warning::
-    Thycotic recommends using Event Subscriptions sparingly, if users are bombarded with too many alerts they can quickly be perceived as spam and loose importance.
+    Delinea recommends using Event Subscriptions sparingly, if users are bombarded with too many alerts they can quickly be perceived as spam and loose importance.

 Lab 26 – Configuring an Event Subscription
 ******************************************